 - After cleaning the swimming pool, it’s time to check the water chemistry.

 DO NOT begin by throwing a bunch of chlorine or other chemicals into the water.
 Adding chlorine and other chemicals in certain circumstances can damage and/or stain your pool surface.

 Allow the water to circulate at least 8-12 hours, so that the water that was added has time to mix with the water in the pool.

 After that time, test it thoroughly, then add the necessary chemicals in the proper sequence to balance the water chemistry.
-We suggest taking a water sample to your local pool professional to have it tested for pH, Total Alkalinity, Calcium Hardness, etc. Be sure to follow the procedure they describe to avoid damage to your pool’s surface.
+We suggest taking a water sample to your local swimming pool professional to have it tested for pH, Total Alkalinity, Calcium Hardness, etc. Be sure to follow the procedure they describe to avoid damage to your swimming pool’s surface.